authlete/authlete-ruby-quick-start/README.md

 applications can access resources which are hosted on a service.

-A endpoint (Web API) which provides access to a resource in a protected mannter is called a "protected resource endpoint", and a server which provides protected resource endpoints is called a "resource server".
+A endpoint (Web API) which provides access to a resource in a protected manner is called a "protected resource endpoint", and a server which provides protected resource endpoints is called a "resource server".